w3c/wot-thing-description/explainer/Explainer.md

 ![Internet, Web, and WoT Narrow Waist](images/ip_http_td_narrow_waist.png)

-The Thing Description (TD) addresses the IoT ecosystem fragmentation problem not by defining yet another protocol, but by providing a common set of abstractions and a metadata framework to describe IoT services in terms of those abstractions.
+The Thing Description (TD) addresses the IoT ecosystem fragmentation problem not by defining yet another low-level protocol, but by providing a common set of abstractions and a metadata framework to describe IoT services in terms of those abstractions.
 Rather than providing interoperability at the protocol level,